 CST and/or CSFA Applicants: To be eligible to graduate from GCSC, the student will have to complete at least 25% of the entire 74 credit program with Gulf Coast State College which is a minimum of 19 credit hours completed at GCSC for the SFA2-AS degree.
-For the SF A-CCC (College Credit Certificate), a minimum of 15 credits must be taken at GCSC.

 Graduation and Retention Requirements: For the Surgical First Assistant Program, students must earn a grade of "C" or higher in each course.
 See surgical services student handbook for further information regarding graduation, retention, dismissal, readmission, and transfer credit policies.
-It is highly recommended that HSC1531, Medical Terminology, 2 crs. be taken prior to the Anatomy and physiology courses to prepare you for the terminology.